 - Region of the country that will determine if you’ll set sail in areas prone to hurricanes and other natural hazards

 - Your credit rating or score

 Another thing that will affect how much you’ll pay for your boat insurance in Florida is whether you only spend a few months in the state each year or if you’re a full-time resident.
 There are regions like South Florida where theft is rampant.
 And if you don’t monitor or use your boat regularly, it is considered to be high risk.

-Also, you need to ensure your insurance company that in case of hurricanes or other events that may cause damage to your vessel, you’ll be available to move it to a safer address or area as quickly as possible.
+Also, you need to ensure your insurance company that if hurricanes or other events may cause damage to your vessel, you’ll be available to move it to a safer address or area as quickly as possible.

 How Can I Get a Cheaper Insurance Rate?

 There are several ways on how you can get cheaper boat insurance quotes in Florida: